 One of the issues I’ve seen online is when people grow something in peat free compost and it fails, the compost is blamed.
 When actually, there are loads of other variables that could have caused the plant to fail such as: under or over watering, too low or too high temperatures, too little or too much fertiliser, too little or too much light, a bad batch of seeds, pests, disease, a combination of these or something else entirely.

 Yet my experience is that I’ve never had a crop fail or perform badly because of the compost, whatever it is or whatever consistency or quality.
-And that would apply for peat composts.
+That would also apply to peat composts.
 I’ve had crops fail of course, but for the other reasons above.
-One year I thought a bag of peat free had weed killer in as seedlings suddenly became stunted.
-But a week later they started growing again and, looking at data from our weather station, the weird growth happened in the same week as an unexpected cold snap in the weather.
+One year I thought a bag of New Horizon peat free had weed killer in as seedlings suddenly became stunted.
+But a week later they started growing again and, looking at data from our weather station, the weird growth happened in the same days as an unexpected late cold snap in the weather.

 Different composts will have different water retentiveness too.
 Peat free compost on the whole tends to be very water retentive.
 But it can be misleading because the top dries out faster than the rest.
 So with peat free compost if you aren’t checking further down, it is very easy to mistakenly overwater – something I learnt by it happening to me.
 I overwatered, thought there was a problem with the compost, but there wasn’t, as I found out when I tipped out the sodden plug plants.

-Because peat free can have a lower nutrient content, I tend to start adding fertiliser to seedlings’ water every fortnight at half strength earlier.
-It changes on the plant but generally once they’ve a one or two sets of true leaves and are visibly growing strongly.
+Because peat free can have a lower nutrient content, I tend to start adding fertiliser earlier to seedlings’ water every fortnight at half strength.
+It changes depending on the species of plant but generally once they’ve one or two sets of true leaves and are visibly growing strongly, I start giving the weak fertiliser.
+Too early and the rich fertiliser can burn delicate roots.

 Structure and texture